higra/Higra/doc/source/tree.rst

 *******************************

 The conditional parallel propagator defines the new value of a node as its parent value if the condition is true and keeps its value otherwise.
 This process is done in parallel on the whole tree.
+The default condition (if the user does not provide one) is true for all nodes: each node takes the value of its parent.

 The conditional parallel propagator pseudo-code could be: